History of Computer Networks

 - Cost Efficient

-- The output of computer network is believed to be very cost efficient with respect to single/standalone system.
+- The output of a computer network is believed to be very cost-efficient with respect to a single/standalone system.

 - In Some Specific Applications

-- To make Computer network environment for a Campus for computing and resources sharing work mainly.
+- To make a Computer network environment for a Campus for computing and resource sharing work mainly.

 - In Collaborative research and development work.

-- In developing, Integrated system for design + manufacturing + inventory.
+- In developing, an Integrated system for design + manufacturing, + inventory.

-- In Health-care delivery (remote diagnosis, telemedicine etc.)system.
+- In Healthcare delivery (remote diagnosis, telemedicine, etc.) systems.

 - Resource sharing